 Bill H.79, introduced by Representative Cordes, aims to establish a voluntary certification process for community-based perinatal doulas in Vermont.
 The bill adds a new chapter (Chapter 84) to Title 26 of the Vermont Statutes, defining key terms such as "certified community-based perinatal doula," "community-based doula," and "perinatal."
 It outlines the responsibilities of the Director of the Office of Professional Regulation, including the certification process, maintenance of a registry, and the establishment of rules for certification.
 The bill also specifies eligibility criteria for certification, including age, competency in doula services, and background checks.

-Additionally, the bill includes provisions for penalties related to the misuse of the certification title and outlines the fees associated with certification and renewal.
-Specifically, the application fee for community-based perinatal doulas is set at $75, with a biennial renewal fee of $120.
-The act is set to take effect on July 1, 2026, with the requirement that the Director begins the rulemaking process before this date to ensure compliance.
-The bill also amends existing statutes to include community-based perinatal doulas under the purview of the Office of Professional Regulation.
+Additionally, the bill amends existing statutes to include community-based perinatal doulas under the Office of Professional Regulation, detailing the fees associated with certification and renewal.
+The application fee for community-based perinatal doulas is set at $75, with a biennial renewal fee of $120.
+The act is set to take effect on July 1, 2026, with provisions for the Director to begin the rulemaking process prior to that date to ensure readiness.

 Statutes affected: